roninhockley/grav/user/pages/knowledge-base/git/pro-git/default.md

 If after running `git pull` the remote version of a file will have changes that conflict with changes you made (and committed), a merge conflict will occur which has to be dealt with before the remote can be merged.

+### Pushing to remotes

+To push your committed changes to a remote use `git push <remote name> <branch name>`.
+So to push your local master branch to the origin server, use `git push origin master`.

+### Inspecting a remote

+To see more info about a remote use `git remote show <remote name>`.

+### Removing and renaming remotes

+To change a remote's shortname, use `git remote rename <current shortname> <new shortname>`.
+This also changes it on the remote server.
+In other words if you do `git remote rename rf ron`, the reference to *rf/master* will now be *ron/master*.

+To remove a remote use `git remote rm <shortname>`.

+### Tagging

+Tagging is used to mark important commits in the history.
+It is typically used to tag a release point like **v1.0** or **v1.1** etc.

+### Listing tags

+Use `git tag` to list all tags in the repo.
+They will be listed alphabetically.
+You can also search for tags with a pattern, like `git tag -l "v1.8*"`.

+### Creating tags

+There are 2 main types of tags, **lightweight** and **annotated**.

+A lightweight tag is just a pointer to a specific commit.
+It is like a branch that never changes.

+An annotated tag has much more information, and is stored in GIT as a full object.
+It is checksummed, has the tagger's name, email, date, a tagging message, and can be signed with GPG.

+It is recommended to create annotated tags unless the tag is temporary or not important enough to have all this info.

+### Annotated tags

+To create an annotated tag, just do `git tag -a <tagname> -m "tagging message"`, for example `git tag -a v1.3 -m "version 1.3"`.
+This applies to the last commit.
+To tag a specific commit add some of the commit hash to the end.

+### Lightweight tags

+A lightweight tag is basically just a commit's checksum stored in a file, no other info is kept.
+To create a lightweight tag, just do not specify the *-a, -s,* or *-m* options. `git tag v1.3`.
+As mentioned above, this tags the latest commit.
+To tag a specific commit, add the hash to the end.

+### Sharing tags

+By default `git push` does not push your tags upstream.
+To push a tag upstream do `git push <remote name> <tagname>`.
+Or to push all your tags at once do `git push <remote name> --tags`.

+### Git aliases

+Just like aliases in bash, you can create shortcuts with git commands.
+`git config --global alias.co checkout` will create an alias that allows you to type **co** instead of **checkout**.

+Even better you could create a better alias for unstaging a file:

+`git config --global alias.unstage 'reset HEAD --'`.
+Then, instead of typing `git reset HEAD -- <file>` you can do `git unstage file` to accomplish the same thing.

+## Branching